Storm Lorenzo: High winds, flooding and damage expected

 Head of forecasting at Met Eireann, Evelyn Cusack following a meeting of the National Emergency Co-ordination group concerning Storm Lorenzo.
 Photograph: Brian Lawless/PA Wire

-Storm-force winds, flooding and high tides are expected when Storm Lorenzo makes landfall on Thursday evening.
+Storm-force winds, flooding and high tides are expected when Storm Lorenzo makes landfall on Thursday.
+(Follow live updates here)

-The storm, originating from the most northern and easterly hurricane on record, was “rapidly approaching” western Europe and “in particular Ireland”, Met Éireann said last night.
+The storm, originating from the most northern and easterly hurricane on record, was “rapidly approaching” western Europe and “in particular Ireland”, Met Éireann said .
 The likelihood of landfall was “high probability”, it said.

 Met Éireann head of forecasting Evelyn Cusack told The Irish Times on Thursday morning heavy rainfall is still expected in most parts of the country, but Munster is likely to stay dry.